 However, if you feel that your iPad is slower than it used to be then you probably aren't imagining it.
 Even relatively new models feel sluggish compared to the way they performed when brand new.

 Here are some of the tricks we use to speed up old or slowed-down iPads.
-Read next: How to speed up a slow iPhone, we can help you there too.
+If you've got a slow iPhone, we can help you there too.

 Delete apps you no longer use